smousavi05/STEAD/README.md

     inpt =  r['non_earthquake']['noise']

-Csv file can be used to easily select specific waveforms and only read those from the hdf5 file for efficiency.
+### The csv file can be used to easily select specific part of the dataset and only read associated waveforms from the hdf5 file for efficiency.
 Following is a simple example for this:

     import pandas as pd
     import h5py